 It goes without saying that your home is your safe haven.
-Are you aware, though, that the comfort and safety you feel right now is vulnerable in the event of a fire?
-According to the American Red Cross, seven people die daily in home fires, and 36 people suffer as a result of injuries due to the same.
+But comfort and safety of your home can be quickly destroyed in the event of a fire.
 This is precisely why you need to equip your home with fire escape ladders and protect yourself and your loved ones.
-The question is: how many fire escape ladders do you need?

 What Kind of Building Is It?